 If you’re interested in purchasing one of these fine 35mm SLR’s, I always recommend using them with a standard 50mm lens in your price range, not a zoom lens.
 Also, I recommend buying from places like KEH.com, CollectibleCameras.com or a local camera or repair shop that sells and warranties older film cameras.
 It’s important not to purchase off eBay when you are just starting out.
-These are all pretty old cameras and, when neglected or abused, will have serious problems that may not ruin your first roll of film, but could ruin one a few rolls down the line, leaving you out a lot of money and time.
-It’s important to me that you those interested in film photography have amazing first experiences so that you keep coming back for more.
+These are all pretty old cameras and, when neglected or abused, will have serious problems that may not ruin your first roll of film, but could ruin one of your rolls down the line, leaving you out a lot of money and time.
+It’s important to me that those interested in film photography have amazing first experiences so that you keep coming back for more.
 It’s an easy hobby/field to get discouraged by.
-Don’t let it happen to you buy trying to save a few bucks!
+Don’t let it happen to you by trying to save a few bucks!

 Thanks for reading and please don’t hesitate to leave questions/comments below!